 What does a safari cost?
 Each camp charges a per-person rate in order to fly in weekly provisions, provide electricity in areas without any, build and maintain the roads around your camp or lodge, and maintain the property through all the elements nature brings.
 This fee is also used to pay the staff that you see while in camp—and the many people behind the scenes who you may never see.
 (Whether or not there are guests present, many staff work and live in the camps year-round to keep things running smoothly.)

 There are daily park fees and concession fees for every area you visit.
 These help protect the wild areas and, in many cases, provide funding for much-needed conservation work, as well as community initiatives.

 Keep in mind that your time on safari is typically fully inclusive of meals, snacks, drinks, laundry, and activities; the value of this cannot be overstated!

 As a rule of thumb, the more time you spend on safari, the higher the cost.
 Combining time on safari with a stay in the city, on the beach, or at Victoria Falls is a great way to stretch the length of a trip without tipping the scales.

-If you’re looking for the best value for money, traveling during “shoulder” or “green” season will drive great value.
+If you’re looking for the best value for money, traveling during “secret season” or “green” season will drive great value.
 It’s during these months that camps offer compelling discounts as deep as 60% off peak season pricing.
-Long stays (3+ nights) are often incentivized, and working with a portfolio of camps under the same ownership may further drive value.
+Long stays (three-plus nights) are often incentivized, and working with a portfolio of camps under the same ownership may further drive value.